What we do

 Preservation Houston addresses concerns shared by all Houstonians, not just those who live in older neighborhoods or own historic properties.
 Urban redevelopment and revitalization, defense of neighborhood integrity and authenticity of place, and preservation of green space are among the critical issues facing our community.

 Build awareness and appreciation of our history and heritage

 Preservation Houston deals with these concerns through a variety of programs that foster awareness of historic preservation and its benefits and instill an appreciation of our history and heritage.

 Preservation Houston's communications program provides members, community leaders and the public with preservation information.
 E-mail has proven to be a very cost-effective and timely means of communicating with a wide range of organizations and individuals and is a very useful tool in building a broad base of support for preservation in Houston.
 Preservation Houston members receive e-mail Preservation Alerts explaining important issues and providing contact information for the appropriate elected officials.
 These e-mail messages are also sent to public officials and other community leaders.

 A chronicle of History in Progress

-Preservation Houston's printed newsletter, Keynote, is also mailed to members and community leaders.
-Back issues of the newsletter dating from 1983 are available in our online archive.
+Preservation Houston's printed newsletter was mailed to members and community leaders for many years.
+Back issues of the printed newsletter dating from 1981 are available in our online archive.
 Today, PH communicates with our members and constituents via e-mail.
 Browse our recent e-mail messages here.